eemeli/yaml/docs/10_yaml_syntax.md

 - The `\^` escape has been removed
 - Directives now use a blank space `' '` rather than `:` as the separator between the name and its parameter/value.

-`yaml@1` supports parsing and stringifying YAML 1.0 documents, but does not expand tags using the `^` notation.
+`yaml` v1 supports parsing and stringifying YAML 1.0 documents, but does not expand tags using the `^` notation.
-As there is no indication that _anyone_ is still using YAML 1.0, explicit support has been dropped in `yaml@2`.
+As there is no indication that _anyone_ is still using YAML 1.0, explicit support has been dropped in `yaml` v2.